What initially attracted you to work at Good Growth?

 Do you have any hidden talents or hobbies?

-If you were stranded on a deserted island, what three items would you want with you?
+If you were stranded on a desert island, what three items would you want with you?